 Work-study is a federally-subsidized hourly wage job program for undergraduate and graduate students.
 Contact the Work-Study Program Office via their website or in-person at 212 Sproul Hall for more information on work-study opportunities at UC Berkeley.

 Federal and University loans are available to students through the Office of Financial Aid, 201 Sproul Hall, University of California, Berkeley; Berkeley, CA 94720-1960.
-See Financial Aid for further details.
-U.S. federal financial aid is not available to students who are not citizens or permanent residents of the United States.
+U.S. federal financial aid is not available to students who are not citizens, or permanent residents, of the United States.